 Direct entry to level 1 of the degree:

-2 Passes in A-Level with a Pass in English at SPM/ O-Level/ IGCSE or its equivalent.
+2 Passes in A-Level including Mathematics and Physics (or Chemistry), and a Credit in Mathematics and Physics (or Chemistry) at SPM/O-Level/IGCSE or its equivalent.

 Direct entry to level 2 of the degree: